yugov/docker-nginx-testcookie-build/README.md

 ## What is `docker-nginx-testcookie-build`?

-`docker-nginx-testcookie-build` is a tool to build stable deb package Nginx with testcookie module in docker(Debian Stretch image).
+`docker-nginx-testcookie-build` is a tool to building stable deb package Nginx with testcookie module in docker(Debian Stretch image).
 How’s it works?
-You create docker container with instructions to build Nginx with testcookie.
+You create docker container with instructions to building Nginx with testcookie.
 After starting the container, two deb packages appear in the ./target directory of the project (the package and the package with the active debug option)

 ## Usage